adinium72/ECM1400-Coursework/README.md

 pytest
 ```

 The test modules will all be executed and all test functions within them should pass successfully.
+This will be apparent from within the command
+prompt

 ## Authors